dji-sdk/Mobile-SDK-Doc/source/cn/introduction/product_introduction.md

 * Small and portable
 * Easy to use
-* Phantom 4 and Mavic Pro include:
+* Phantom 4 and Mavic Pro includes:
     * Built in obstacle avoidance
-    * Advanced vision features, like tracking a pre-selected moving target.
+    * Advanced vision features like being able to track a moving target selected by the user.
     * A **sport flight mode** for a more dynamic flying experience
-* Mavic Pro Also:
+* Mavic Pro also:
-    * Can be controlled with either a remote controller or directly from a mobile device.
+    * Can either be controlled with a remote controller, or directly from a mobile device.
     * Has a small and portable remote controller.

 ### Spark
-* Ultra-small
-* Lowest cost
+* Ultra-small, lowest cost
 * Easiest to use
 * Gesture controls
 * Built in obstacle avoidance
-* Can be controlled with either a remote controller or directly from a mobile device
+* Can either be controlled with a remote controller, or directly from a mobile device
-* No support for waypoint missions
+* Doesn't support waypoint missions
 * Supports 1080p resolution (other products support up to 4K)

 ### Inspire